Josh-white/battleship-workshop/README.md

 Open the following trello board for stories:

+Once on the trello board click on "Show menu" on the right-hand side.

+Click more in the "Show menu"

+Click copy board to your own trello workspace.

 https://trello.com/invite/b/xQo57otf/613d0a7096887f43b71dd72b407df615/battleship-workshop

-Once on the trello board click on "Show menu" on the right-hand side and click copy board to your own trello workspace.

 ### Getting the project up and Running